refinery-platform/heatmap-scatter-dash/README.md

                         argument determines the dimensions of the random matrix.
   --files FILES [FILES ...]
                         Read CSV or TSV files.
-Multiple files will be joined based on the values in the first column.
-Compressed files are also handled, if correct extension is given.
+Identifiers should be in the first column and multiple files will be joined on identifier.
+Compressed files are also handled, if correct extension is given. (ie ".csv.gz") --diffs DIFFS [DIFFS ...]
-                        (ie ".csv.gz")
-  --diffs DIFFS [DIFFS ...]
-                        Read CSV or TSV files containing differential analysis data.
+                        Read CSV or TSV files containing differential expression data.
+  --most_variable_rows MOST_VARIABLE_ROWS
-  --most_variable_rows TOP_ROWS   For heatmap, sort by row variance, and take the top n.
+                        For the heatmap, we first sort by row variance, and then take the number of rows specified here.
+Defaults to 500.
-  --cluster_rows        For heatmap, hierarchically cluster rows.
+  --cluster_rows        For the heatmap, hierarchically cluster rows.
-  --cluster_cols        For heatmap, hierarchically cluster columns.
+  --cluster_cols        For the heatmap, hierarchically cluster columns.
   --colors {Greys,YlGnBu,Greens,YlOrRd,Bluered,RdBu,Reds,Blues,Picnic,Rainbow,Portland,Jet,Hot,Blackbody,Earth,Electric,Viridis}
                         Color scale for the heatmap.
   --reverse_colors      Reverse the color scale of the heatmap.
   --html_error          If there is a configuration error, instead of exiting,
                         start the server and display an error page.
+(This is used by Refinery.)
   --api_prefix API_PREFIX
                         Prefix for API URLs.
-(This is only useful inside Refinery.)
+(This is used by Refinery.)
-  --debug               Runs the underlying Flask server in debug mode, and
+  --debug               Run the server in debug mode: The server will restart
-                        makes some of the internals visible on the page.
+                        in response to any code changes, and some hidden fields will be shown.
-  --port PORT
+  --port PORT           Optionally, specify a port to run the server on.
 ```

 ## Getting Started